nablang/nablang/doc/nabla/basic-syntax.md

 To mention a method, we can use `Klass:method`, but it is not valid syntax (just for simplicity of reflection API).

 [design NOTE] We should not impl `local def`, it can be quite complex if we impl dynamic method calling.

+## namespaces

+Every class also acts as a namespace

+    class Foo
+      class Baz
+        Bar # searches Bar inside Baz, if not, search under Foo, if not, search top namespace
+            # if not found: raise error - constant 'Bar' not found under 'Foo::Baz'
+      end
+    end

+Change constant/macro searching namespace

+    using Foo::Bar::Baz
+      ... # constants and macros are searched from Foo::Bar::Baz instead end

 ## object path changing